-Scenario 1: Clearing Bank Fails to Clear
+Scenario 1 - Clearing Bank Fails to Clear

-This scenario covers the case in which a clearing bank, because of a Y2K event, fails to clear for one of the parties (the "affected party") to a transaction.
-In such an event, the recommended best practice for transactions between those parties is as follows:
+This scenario covers the case where, due to a Y2K Event, a clearing bank fails to clear for one of the Parties (the "Affected Party") to a Transaction.
+In such event, the recommended Best Practice for Transactions between those Parties is as follows:

-- After the failure to clear, there is a three-businessday waiting period to arrange a settlement or to determine whether the issue has resolved itself with no further action being necessary.
-If a payment under a transaction is due during the waiting period, the due date for that payment is deferred for three business days (so that, if the Y2K event is remedied, all deferred transactions do not settle on the same date). - 2.
-If the Y2K event is not remedied by the close of business on the last business day of the waiting period, the other party (the "nonaffected party") has the right (but not the obligation) to liquidate any or all affected transactions between those parties that would have settled during the waiting period and that would settle within the interim liquidation period.
-"Interim liquidation period" means the shorter of (a) ten business days commencing on the first business day after the end of the waiting period, and (b) the period through (and including) the sunset date. - If the Y2K event is not remedied by the close of business on the last business day of the interim liquidation period, a nonaffected party has the right (but not the obligation) to liquidate any or all affected transactions between those parties.
+- 1. After the failure to clear, there is a three Business Day waiting period (the "Waiting Period") to arrange a settlement or to determine whether the issue has resolved itself with no further action being necessary.
+If a payment under a Transaction is due during the Waiting Period, the due date for that payment is deferred for three Business Days (so that, if the Y2K Event is cured, all deferred Transactions do not settle on the same date). - 2.
+If the Y2K Event is not cured by the close of business on the last Business Day of the Waiting Period, the other Party (the "non-Affected Party") has the right (but not the obligation) to liquidate any or all Affected Transactions between those Parties that would have settled during the Waiting Period and that would settle within the Interim Liquidation Period.
+"Interim Liquidation Period" means the shorter of (a) ten Business Days commencing on the First Business Day after the end of the Waiting Period, and (b) the period through (and including) the Sunset Date. - 3.
+If the Y2K Event is not cured by the close of business on the last Business Day of the Interim Liquidation Period, a non-Affected Party has the right (but not the obligation) to liquidate any or all Affected Transactions between those Parties.

-Scenario 2: Central Bank Fails to Transfer Currency
+Scenario 2 - Central Bank Fails to Transfer Currency

-This scenario covers the case in which a central bank, because of a Y2K event, fails to effect transfers of its local currency, whether or not that failure to pay involves the parties to the transaction covered by this best practice.
-In such event, the recommended best practice is as follows:
+This scenario covers the case where, due to a Y2K Event, a central bank fails to effect transfers of its local currency, whether or not that failure to pay involved the Parties to the Transaction as to which this Best Practice is being invoked.
+In such event, the recommended Best Practice is as follows:

-After the failure of a central bank to settle a payment in its local currency, there is a three-business-day waiting period for all trans-

-- actions in that currency to determine whether the central bank resumes transfers of its currency.
-If a payment under a transaction is due during the waiting period, the due date for that payment is deferred for three business days (so that, if the Y2K event is remedied, all deferred transactions do not settle on the same date). - If the Y2K event is not remedied by the close of business on the last business day of the waiting period, either party has the right (but not the obligation) to liquidate any or all affected transactions between those parties.
+- 1. After the failure of a central bank to settle a payment in its local currency, there is a three Business Day Waiting Period for all Transactions in that currency to determine whether the central bank resumes transfers of its currency.
+If a payment under a Transaction is due during the Waiting Period, the due date for that payment is deferred for three Business Days (so that, if the Y2K Event is cured, all deferred Transactions do not settle on the same date). - 2.
+If the Y2K Event is not cured by the close of business on the last Business Day of the Waiting Period, either Party has the right (but not the obligation) to liquidate any or all Affected Transactions between those Parties.